SchneiderMarius/SchneiderMarius.github.io/_pages/about.md

   - /about.html
 ---

-My name is Marius Schneider, I hold a master’s degree in physics and currently I am working on my PhD thesis in computational neuroscience at the
-[Ernst Strüngmann Institute (ESI) for Neuroscience](https://www.esi-frankfurt.de/) under the supervision of [Martin Vinck](https://www.martinvinck.com/).
+My name is Marius Schneider, I hold a Master's degree in Physics and I am currently working on my PhD in Computational Neuroscience at the [Ernst Strüngmann Institute (ESI) for Neuroscience](https://www.esi-frankfurt.de/) under the supervision of [Martin Vinck](https://www.martinvinck.com/).
 I am affiliated with the [International Max Planck Research School (IMPRS) for Neural Circuits](https://brain.mpg.de/imprs) at the Max Planck Institute for Brain Research.

-My research focuses on the understanding the dynamics of interactions between brain areas, using computational models as well as large scale electrophysiological data, recorded in rodents and non-human primates.
-I previously worked with [Hermann Cuntz](https://www.treestoolbox.org/hermann/index.html) and [Peter Jedlicka](https://www.uni-giessen.de/fbz/fb11/institute/computerbasiertes-modelling/dreir/team/jedlicka), building large stochastic populations of biophysically realistic hippocampal granule cell models to study how the diversity of ion channels gives a neuron greater flexibility and robustness.
+My research focuses on understanding the dynamics of interactions between brain areas, using both computational models and large-scale electrophysiological data recorded in rodents and non-human primates.
+I previously worked with [Hermann Cuntz](https://www.treestoolbox.org/hermann/index.html) and [Peter Jedlicka](https://www.uni-giessen.de/fbz/fb11/institute/computerbasiertes-modelling/dreir/team/jedlicka), builiding large stochastic populations of biophysically realistic granule cell models of the hippocampus to investigate how ion channel diversity increases a neuron's flexibility and robustness.

 <style type="text/css">
   .paper_metadata a {